averos-io/averos-io.github.io/_pages/terms.md

 When you visit this site third-party advertisers may place and read cookies on your browser and/or use web beacons to collect information.
 This site has no access or control over these cookies.
 You should review the respective privacy policies on any and all third-party ad servers for more information regarding their practices and how to opt-out.

-If you wish to disable cookies, you may do so through your web browser options.
+If you wish to disable cookies, you might do so through your web browser options.
 Instructions for doing so can be found on the specific web browsers' websites.

 #### Google Analytics